- Title Associate Professor of Biology; Director of the BU Marine Program

 - Phone 617-358-5412

-The Buston Lab, in conjunction with an international network of collaborators, grapples with questions at the frontiers of population ecology, evolutionary biology, behavioral ecology and conservation biology in marine systems.
-Our research focuses on four major questions:
+The Buston Lab, together with an international network of collaborators, grapples with questions at the frontiers of behavioral ecology, population ecology, and evolutionary biology in the marine environment.
+To date, our research has focused on two major questions.

-Behavioral Ecology.
-Third, why some do some individuals forgo their own reproduction and behave cooperatively in animal societies?
-This question has challenged evolutionary biologists ever since Darwin pointed out the difficulties that these behaviors posed for his theory of natural selection.
-See our articles in Nature and Proceedings of the Royal Society, or more recent syntheses in American Scientist and Investigación y Ciencia to see how we have tackled this question using clown anemonefish and emerald gobies.
+Behavioral Ecology — Social Evolution.
+First, why do some individuals forgo their own reproduction and behave cooperatively in animal societies?
+This question has challenged evolutionary biologists ever since Darwin pointed out the diﬃculties that these behaviors posed for his theory of natural selection.
+See our articles in Nature, Communications Biology and Proceedings of the Royal Society, or syntheses in American Scientist and Investigación y Ciencia to see how we have tackled this question using clown anemonefish.
+Students have built from here, investigating social evolution in emerald gobies, parental negotiations in clown anemonefish, and social networks in humbug damselfish.
+(More here)

-Our research combines long-term observations of field studies with experimental manipulations, mathematical modeling and molecular genetics.
-We use a hypothesis driven approach to address fundamental questions at the interface of population-, evolutionary-, and behavioral ecology in marine systems.
+Our research combines long-term field studies with experimental manipulations, molecular genetics, and mathematical modeling.
+We use a hypothesis-driven approach to address fundamental questions at the interface of behavioral-, population-, and evolutionary biology in marine systems.

 - D’Aloia CC, Bogdanowicz SM, Francis, RK, Majoris J, Harrison RG, Buston PM (2015) Patterns, causes and consequences of marine larval dispersal.
 Proceedings of the National Academy of Sciences, USA 112: 13940-13945.